shekhargulati/git-the-missing-tutorial/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-**git add** stage the changes so they are picked by the next commit.
+**git add** stages the changes so they are picked up by the next commit.
 In Git, you can't commit something until you make it trackable.

 ```bash
 $ git add README.md